Rosebank Distillery

 Located between the Forth and Clyde canal and a busy A road, restoring the crumbling distillery buildings presented numerous constraints and challenges.

-Around half of the site contained listed warehouse buildings whilst others were beyond repair.
+However, around half of the site contained listed warehouse buildings whilst others were beyond repair.
 A blend of new and old was required to balance building preservation with modern building regulations.

 A further consideration was ensuring the commercial viability of the new distillery.
 Since new whisky needs time to mature, creating an experiential hospitality destination was key to the success of the project.
 In addition to the working distillery the design required a visitor centre, academy, retail units, offices, and staff rooms.